Why learn a second language?

 Keeping your brain young 🌱

-Traveling is more fun ✈️
+Traveling becomes more fun ✈️

 Another great motivation to learn a new language is traveling.
 You can certainly use English or any other language that might be understood in the host country.
 However, if you really want to have an authentic local experience, learning the language of that country would be the way.
 Remember many things are lost in translation.
 So based on how much you’re willing to enjoy your stay in a foreign country, you may want to learn the language of that country.